Blockade of Nagorno-Karabakh: 2022 events

+2023 events

-On 5 January 2023, the parliament of Artsakh called on the US, France and Russia to take action to open the corridor or begin the operation of an airlift to Stepanakert's airport to prevent an "urgent humanitarian crisis".
+5 January — the parliament of Artsakh called on the US, France and Russia to take action to open the corridor or begin the operation of an airlift to Stepanakert's airport to prevent an "urgent humanitarian crisis".
 Artsakh's state minister, Ruben Vardanyan, said "Pressure from international organizations, European countries and the United States would have great significance.
 The only solution which will allow us to live normally in this situation in the winter months is the possibility of opening an air bridge."

-On 8 January, authorities in Artsakh announced that kindergartens and schools with extended hours will be shut down indefinitely beginning on 9 January due to shortages caused by the blockade.
+8 January — authorities in Artsakh announced that kindergartens and schools with extended hours will be shut down indefinitely beginning on 9 January due to shortages caused by the blockade.

-On 9 January, Artsakh announced that coupons would be issued to people in order to purchase scarce supplies.
-The government issued a rationing system to commence on January 20 of buckwheat, rice, sugar, pasta and cooking oil.
+9 January — Artsakh announced that coupons would be issued to people in order to purchase scarce supplies.
+The government issued a rationing system to commence on 20 January of buckwheat, rice, sugar, pasta and cooking oil.

-On 10 January, Armenian prime minister Pashinyan denied claims that Moscow had pressured Armenia to join the Union State of Russian and Belarus but said "the reality isn't as simple as it seems.
+10 January — Armenian prime minister Pashinyan denied claims that Moscow had pressured Armenia to join the Union State of Russian and Belarus but said "the reality isn't as simple as it seems.
 Sometimes, it's not the text but the subtext that needs to be considered."
 On the same day President of Azerbaijan, Ilham Aliyev in a press conference talking about Lachin corridor stated that: "whoever does not want to become our citizen, the road is not closed, it is open.
 They can leave, they can go by themselves, no-one will hinder them."

-On 10 January, the electricity operator of Artsakh reported that the high-voltage power line supplying electricity to Artsakh from Armenia was damaged on the Aghavno-Berdzor section of the corridor under Azerbaijani control and that Azerbaijan is hindering restoration works on the line.
+10 January — the electricity operator of Artsakh reported that the high-voltage power line supplying electricity to Artsakh from Armenia was damaged on the Aghavno-Berdzor section of the corridor under Azerbaijani control and that Azerbaijan is hindering restoration works on the line.
 In addition, the Armenian Prime Minister announced that the planned CSTO military exercises would not be held in Armenia due to the situation, while Moscow downplayed Armenia's refusal to host the alliance.

-On 12 January, there were widespread Internet outages in Artsakh that lasted an hour and caused fear among local residents.
+12 January — there were widespread Internet outages in Artsakh that lasted an hour and caused fear among local residents.
 In a Stepanakert-Yerevan online conference, then State Minister Vardanyan stated "We have three choices: to become citizens of Azerbaijan, to leave, or to overcome this situation.
 This is the struggle for life, we must do everything in our power."

-On 17 January, according to Artsakh's InfoCenter, Azerbaijan blocked the only gas pipeline delivering gas to Artsakh from Armenia again.
+17 January — Artsakh's InfoCenter reported that the only gas pipeline delivering gas to Artsakh from Armenia was interrupted again.

-On January 18, Artsakh's ombudsman reported that Azerbaijanis halted a car escorted by Russian peacekeepers that was carrying children returning to Stepanakert.
+18 January — Artsakh's ombudsman reported that Azerbaijanis halted a car escorted by Russian peacekeepers that was carrying children returning to Stepanakert.
 The Azerbaijanis broke into the car while filming the incident, causing a commotion with one of the children fainting.